Arthritis in the Family: Navigating a Loved One’s Diagnosis

 Phalgun Joshi and his wife, Alison Hoens

 My wife, Alison, had been experiencing worsening joint pain for quite a while before her RA diagnosis.
-She had experienced a few sports injuries over the time that we had been together (over 20 years) so I thought the pain was related to these injuries.
-However, when it got worse, she saw a rheumatologist and I remember her coming home to share that she been diagnosed with RA.
-I knew that RA was an autoimmune disease and had studied the science behind it in university, but I had a poor understanding of what it would be like for someone living with it.
-I didn’t know what impact it would have on her day-to-day life nor was I sure of the prognosis or kinds of treatment that she would receive.
+She had experienced a few sports injuries over the time that we had been together (over 20 years) so we both thought the pain was related to these injuries.
+However, when it got worse, she saw a rheumatologist, and I remember her coming home after to share that she been diagnosed with RA.
+I had learned about RA being an autoimmune disease in my immunology courses when I was at university, but I did not have an appreciation of what it was like to live with it.
+When I learned of her diagnosis, I wasn’t aware of the impact it would have on her day-to-day life, her prognosis or kinds of treatment that she would receive, despite what I was able to learn from the resources available online at the time.

-During the time just before, and right after the diagnosis, I noticed that Alison, because of the fatigue and pain, was unable to do things for the family that she previously enjoyed.
-For example, Alison loved working in the garden but was sad that that she was unable to now mow the lawn with our hand-mower.
-I also noticed that she was having difficulty with tasks such as chopping vegetables and standing over the stove to cook.
-It was clear that I needed to take on these tasks, and this was difficult for her to accept.
+During the time just before, and right after the diagnosis, I noticed that Alison, because of the fatigue and pain, found it difficult to do things for the family that she had previously enjoyed.
+For example, Alison loved working in the garden but was sad that she was unable to now mow the lawn with our hand-mower.
+I also noticed that she was having difficulty with other routine tasks, such as chopping vegetables and standing over the stove to cook.
+It became necessary for me to take on these tasks, which, initially was difficult for her to accept.

-We were also unable to do outdoor activities together that we had previously enjoyed.
+We were also unable to participate in a number of outdoor activities together that we had previously enjoyed.
 The fatigue and pain meant that we couldn’t go on long walks or drives together.
-Alison is a fiercely independent individual and it was hard for me to see her needing more help from my daughters and myself.
-It became common for me to come home from work and see Alison sitting on the kitchen counter soaking her feet in cold water in the sink to help her ease the pain in her feet.
+Alison is fiercely independent, which I love about her, and it was difficult for me to see her needing more help from my daughters and myself to get through the day.
+It became common for me to come home from work and see Alison sitting with her feet soaking in cold water to help her ease the pain in her feet.

-I also noticed that she always looked like she was in pain.
-She never complained, but her face showed it.
+I also noticed that she always looked like she was in pain, although, being who she was, she never complained.

-The whole business around the different drugs she was taking and their side effects was surprising to me.
-I began to understand that arthritis is a complicated disease…you don’t just go to a doctor, have a single drug prescribed and get better quickly.
-Alison had to take many different types of drugs and it appeared that there was a lot of trial and error in which treatments she received.
-Although many people can take the medications without side effects, this was not, and still isn’t, the case for Alison.
+The complicated drug regime and the side effects were eye-opening.
+I began to understand that RA is a complicated disease…you don’t just go to a doctor, have a single drug prescribed and get better quickly.
+Alison had to take many different types of drugs, and it appeared that there was quite a bit of trial and error in which treatments she received based on how well she responded.
+Although many people living with RA can take their prescribed medications without too many side effects, this was not, and still isn’t, the case for Alison.

 Did you know anyone else who had RA before Alison was diagnosed?

-I had a roommate when I was in university who I knew had RA and who dealt with her pain very privately.
-Whenever she was in pain, she would go into her room and I wouldn’t see her for days after.
-But even then, I didn’t understand the impact of the disease on her.
-It’s only now that I realize how RA is such an unpredictable, full-body disease and I can appreciate what my roommate was dealing with.
+I had an out-of-town roommate when I was in university who had RA and who dealt with her pain very privately.
+Whenever she was in pain, she would just stay in her room, and I wouldn’t see her for days.
+But at that time, I didn’t understand the impact of the disease on her.
+It’s only now that I realize how RA is such an unpredictable, full-body disease and I can only now appreciate what my roommate was going through and how challenging it must have been without her family being nearby to support her whenever the disease flared.

-Also, a couple of years before Alison was diagnosed, one of my colleagues found out she had RA.
-She told me she was in constant pain and had to stop doing things she enjoyed like running and hiking and actually had to take some time off work after her diagnosis to take care of herself.
-However, a few years later, she was back to working full-time and told me that the disease was under control and that she had even gone back to running and hiking again.
-I thought this was the norm…that people were diagnosed with RA, received treatment and got better and went back to living their pre-RA lives.
+Also, a couple of years before Alison was diagnosed, one of my work colleagues had been diagnosed with RA.
+She had told me that she was in constant pain, had to stop doing things she enjoyed like running and hiking, and had to take some time off work after her diagnosis to take care of herself.
+However, after a few years of treatment, she was back to working full-time.
+She told me that her disease was under control, and that she had even gone back to running and hiking again.
+I thought this was the norm- that people were diagnosed with RA, received appropriate treatment, got better, and went back to living their pre-RA lives.

 Fortunately, for many people, this is the case.
 But Alison’s disease seemed to be more complicated.
-After almost seven years of living with RA and trialing various treatment regimes, although she is overall much better, Alison still experiences fatigue, flare-ups and drug side effects.
+After nearly seven years of living with RA and trying multiple treatment regimens, Alison’s condition has improved overall; however, she continues to experience fatigue, flare-ups, and medication-related side effects.

 Can you tell me how you felt when your daughter was diagnosed with RA?

-When Maya was diagnosed, it was heartbreaking.
-With Alison’s disease, I felt that I understood what living with RA meant, and, because of this, it was just so heartbreaking to see someone so young diagnosed with this disease.
-I didn’t want her to also have to live with symptoms and deal with the side effects of the drugs that I had seen with Alison.
-Maya was 17 at the time of her diagnosis and I knew that RA would put limitations on her.
-For example, she loved the outdoors and playing sports and she was unable to continue to do these things.
-But even though I was heartbroken, I knew Maya was in good hands with her rheumatologist and having her mother share her experiences with her.
-I felt comforted knowing she had that extra support.
+I was heartbroken when Maya was diagnosed with RA, having seen what impact the disease had on Alison.
+It was tough to see someone so young diagnosed with this disease.
+I was saddened to think that she would have to live with symptoms and deal with possible side effects of the drugs that I had seen with Alison.
+Maya was 17 years old at the time of her diagnosis and I knew that RA would put limitations on her physical abilities.
+For example, she loved the outdoors and playing soccer, and I realized that living with the disease may limit her ability to continue enjoying these activities.
+But even though I was sad to learn of her diagnosis, I felt comforted knowing that Maya was in good hands with her rheumatologist, and that Alison would be there for her to support her based on her own experience living with the disease.

 What were some of the biggest challenges you experienced?

-The biggest challenge was not knowing how I could help Alison with her disease or help her get better.
-I have realized that mentally dealing with RA is just as important as taking the drugs.
+The biggest challenge was not knowing how I could help Alison manage her disease, or how to help her get better.
+I have realized that dealing with RA mentally is just as important as taking the prescribed drugs.
 I found that I was limited in how I could help in both areas.
-I could do chores around the house, but I often didn’t know the right things to say to Alison in our conversations that would help her cope with the disease.
-I realized that I couldn’t offer her advice on how to deal with the disease in her day-to-day life and relationships.
-I felt that I couldn’t be Alison’s counsellor.
-Fortunately, she was eventually surrounded by a wonderful community of people with autoimmune diseases and a counsellor that she really liked.
-Her interactions with the folks on the Arthritis Patient Advisory Board at Arthritis Research Canada have been really important for her.
-Alison also values her relationships with the researchers and is grateful to be involved in research.
-It is wonderful that she is exposed to the best knowledge in clinical care and research.
+I could do chores around the house, but I often didn’t know the right things to say to Alison in our conversations that would help her cope with her pain.
+I realized that I couldn’t offer her any advice on how to deal with the disease in her day-to-day life.
+I realized that I couldn’t be Alison’s counsellor.
+Fortunately, she was eventually surrounded by a wonderful community of people with autoimmune diseases and a counsellor who she really liked.
+Her interactions with the members on the Arthritis Patient Advisory Board at Arthritis Research Canada have been really important for her.
+Alison also values her relationships with the Arthritis Research Canada scientists and is grateful to be involved in RA-related research.
+It is wonderful that she is exposed to the best knowledge in clinical care and is able contribute to RA research.
 Her care at the Mary Pack Arthritis Centre is outstanding.
-She had the right supports from her friends, colleagues and medical team.
+She had the right supports from her friends, colleagues, and medical team.
 I realized that I just had to be her husband – and nothing more.

 What kind of tips might you give to others dealing with an arthritis diagnosis in the family?